topsecret-chat/TopSecret.Chat/README.md

 ## Collaborate

-Are you curious about helping?
+Contribute with suggestions, report errors and help translating the App in other languages.
-Everybody can contribute with suggestions to improve the service and reporting bugs.
-For example, you can help us translating TopSecret Chat in your language.
+Get involved and partecipate in the discussions.

 ## Is it Open-Source?

-Currently, the code is proprietary and not published under an Open-Source license.
+TopSecret Chat's core-engine is a proprietary technology, not released under an Open-Source license.
 The Android and iOS packages are signed for authenticity and the server-code is deployed encrypted to avoid tampering and elude mass-surveillance programs.
 If you choose the anonymous download of the [Android APK](https://topsecret.chat/en/platforms/) from our server, please verify the integrity of the the _SHA256 File Checksum_.